MicrosoftLearning/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-03_instructions.md

 1. Ensure that the Cluster states the name of the cluster that you have created earlier, click on **Create**

+     > **Note**: If you do not see a Cluster in the options you're cluster may have stopped.
+Go back to your cluster screen and click on Start

      > **Note**: This will open up a Notebook with the title My Notebook (Scala).

-1. In the Notebook, in the cell  **Cmd 1**, copy the following code and paster it into the cell:
+1. In the Notebook, in the cell  **Cmd 1**, copy the following code and paste it into the cell:

     ```scala
     //Connect to Azure Data Lake Storage Gen2 account